When size matters: subshifts and their related tiling spaces: Topological conjugacies

 \begin{thm} Let $p>1$.
 There is a finite collection of vectors $\left\{ v_{1},\ldots ,v_{N}\right\} $ such that every repetition vector of degree $p$ for $\calT _{0}$ is of the form $M^{k}v_{i}$ for some pair $(k,i)$. \end{thm}

-\textbf{Proof.\enspace} There is a recognition length $D_{ \mathcal{S}}$ of the subshift $\calS$ such that knowing a letter, its $D_{_{ \mathcal{S}}}$ immediate predecessors and its $D_{_{\mathcal{S}}}$ immediate successors determines the supertile of order 1 containing that letter, and the position within that supertile of the letter.
+\textbf{Proof.\enspace} From Moss\'e \cite{M1, M2}, we know that there is a recognition length $D_{ \mathcal{S}}$ of the subshift $\calS$ such that knowing a letter, its $D_{_{ \mathcal{S}}}$ immediate predecessors and its $D_{_{\mathcal{S}}}$ immediate successors determines the supertile of order 1 containing that letter, and the position within that supertile of the letter.
 Thus for every substitution tiling space $\calT$ there is a recognition length $D_{\mathcal{ T}}$ such that the neighborhood of radius $D_{_{\mathcal{T}}}$ about a point determines the supertile of order 1 containing that point, and the position of that point within the supertile.
 (E.g., one can take $D_{_{\mathcal{T}}}$ to be $1+D_{_{\mathcal{S}}}$ times the size of the largest tile.)
 Let $D=D_{ \mathcal{T}_{0}}$.